Local Consistency of Markov Chain Monte Carlo Methods: Introduction

-We obtain the following results. \begin{enumerate} \item Consistency and local consistency of Monte Carlo procedure are studied. \item A reasonable set of sufficient conditions for consistency for the Gibbs sampler is addressed for independent identically distributed observations.
-We only assume (a) identifiability of parameter, (b) existence of uniformly consistent test, (c) regularity of prior distribution, and (d) quadratic mean differentiability of the full model. \end{enumerate}
+for a bounded continuous function $\varphi$.
+The goal of the MCMC procedure is to approximate $I$ by $I_m$.
+It would be helpful if

-The paper is divided into two parts.
-The first part is a study of Monte Carlo procedure, such as importance sampling and Gibbs sampler in general.
-We will describe Gibbs sampler as a sequence of random Monte Carlo procedure.
-We prepare in Section \ref{nrmc}, a study of non-random Monte Carlo procedure and in Section \ref{snrmc} a study of sequence of non-random Monte Carlo procedure for the study of a sequence of random Monte Carlo procedure.
-Consistency and local consistency are introduced in Section \ref{snrmc}.
-In Section \ref{rmcp}, we consider Monte Carlo procedure in general including Gibbs sampler.
+for any $m_n\rightarrow\infty$.
+Since the number $m$ corresponds to the iteration counts of the MCMC procedure, smaller is better.
+For each $x_n$ usually $\lim_{m\rightarrow\infty}|I-I_{m}|=0$ in $\mathbb{P}(\cdot|x_n)$ holds by ergodicity of the Markov chain.
+However sometimes the relation (\ref{eq0}) does not hold.
+For example, under a reasonable scaling, the DA procedure that uses the augmented data model (\ref{eq2}) does not satisfy (\ref{eq0}) for some $m_n\rightarrow\infty$ but it does satisfy if $m_n/n\rightarrow\infty$.
+If (\ref{eq0}) holds for any $m_n\rightarrow\infty$ we call the MCMC procedures consistent.
+The DA procedure that uses (\ref{eq3}) has consistency under the same scaling that will be proved in Theorem \ref{regugibbs}.

-In the second part we consider more specific situation, more precisely, a large sample setting.
-In Section \ref{as} we prepare some technical tools for the analysis of Gibbs sampler.
-In Section \ref{lcsg} we analyze local consistency of a sequence of standard Gibbs sampler in large sample setting.
+We obtain the following results. \begin{enumerate} \item The consistency and the local consistency of the MCMC procedures are studied. \item A reasonable set of sufficient conditions for the local consistency for the DA procedure is addressed for independent identically distributed observations.
+We only assume (a) the identifiability of parameter, (b) the existence of uniformly consistent test, (c) regularity of prior distribution, and (d) quadratic mean differentiability of the full model. \end{enumerate}

 For a treatment of a large sample setting (with a different motivation), a recent paper \cite{BC} studied the Metropolis algorithm for increased parameter dimension $d$.
 They obtained the rate of the running time of the Metropolis algorithm for burn-in and after burn-in.
 To deal with the complex algorithm and to obtain strong results, they assumed strong conditions (C.1, C.2 and (3.5)).
 Another paper, \cite{Nelson00} and \cite{Svenson09} obtained stability properties of the stochastic EM algorithm.
-Essentially they studied finite dimensional convergence of $\theta(0),\ldots, \theta(k)$.
-However, without tightness arguments, the finite dimensional properties are insufficient to describe MCMC behaviors.
-On the other hand, we show the convergence of the law of the process $(\theta(i);i\in\mathbf{N}_0)$ with a minimal set of conditions.
+Essentially they studied finite dimensional convergence of $\theta_0,\ldots, \theta_k$.
+However, without tightness arguments, the finite dimensional properties are insufficient to describe the performance of the MCMC procedures.
+On the other hand, we show the convergence of the law of the process $\{\theta_i;i\in\mathbf{N}_0\}$ with a minimal set of conditions.